Josiwe/Josiwe.ATS.Cheats/README.md

 - most useful when exploration is your goal (see notes below)
 - setting this to 0 will allow the game's default logic to end your game when the max value for the map is reached (lose scenario)

-**ZoomLimitMultiplier**
-- Integer: _accepts any positive whole number greater than zero (i.e. 1, 3, 5)_
-- allows both the playable map and the world map to be zoomed out by a factor of X (the value you define)
-- great at 3, will work nicely with most machines
-- awesome at 7 or higher, but can slow things down to a crawl on low end machines

 **BlueprintsMultiplier**
 - Integer: _accepts any positive whole number greater than zero (i.e. 1, 3, 5)_
 - when set to any number greater than one, will allow a user to pick more blueprints (after either gaining a whole reputation point or buying the extra blueprint from a vendor)